dsolimando/elemento/README.md

-I'll expand the explanation about the setup phase in the README to emphasize its role in managing the component's internal state.

 # Elemento

 A lightweight, opinionated library for building web components with a functional, React-inspired approach and based on the excellent [uhtml](